openoereb/pyramid_oereb/README.md

     ```python
     config.include('pyramid_oereb', route_prefix='oereb')
     ```
-    It is recommended to define a route prefix like "oereb" or something similar.
+    It is recommended to define a route prefix like "oereb" or something similar (You are free to choose whatever prefix you like).
 4. Add your configuration as described in the following section.
 5. Restart your web server.
 The PLR webservice should now be available under the specified route prefix.